Vseshad/MAE-598-Project-1/README.md

 # MAE 598 Project 1:
-Topic: Design of a MPC system for an Overhead Crane - by Vyomesh Seshadri under the guidence of Max Yi Ren
+Topic: Design of a MPC system for an Overhead Crane - by Vyomesh Seshadri under the guidence of Max Yi Ren To run the code open the file in Google Colab